Safe Decorating and Preventing Home Fires this Holiday Season

 Real trees, especially in North Carolina, have a dedicated following.
 To lessen the likelihood of a fire, choose a tree with fresh, green needles that do not fall off when touched.
 When setting up the tree, cut two inches from the base of the trunk.
 The tree should be placed at least three feet away from any heat source, including fireplaces, radiators, candles, heat vents, or lights.
 Make sure it is watered daily.
 We have a separate article dedicated to Christmas tree safety.

-The National Fire Prevention Association (NFPA) says to use lights that have a label of a recognized testing laboratory, and that are only for indoor use.
-Replace any string of lights with worn or broken cords or loose bulb connections and don't connect more than three strands of lights.
-Unplug the tree lights before leaving the house or going to bed.
+A Christmas tree isn't complete without twinkling lights.
+But those lights can be dangerous if not used properly.
+According to the USFA, one of every three home Christmas tree fires is caused by electrical problems.
+So use lights that have a label of a recognized testing laboratory and that are rated for indoor use.
+Replace any string of lights with worn or broken cords or loose bulb connections.
+Never connect more than three strands of lights to each other and unplug them before leaving the house or going to bed.

 Since more than half of all candle fires start when they are too close to things that burn easily, keep candles at least a foot away from anything that can burn.
 If they are placed in candle holders, make sure they are sturdy and won't tip over easily.
-Keep pets and curious children away from candles and blow out all candles when you leave the room or go to bed.
+Keep pets and curious children away from candles and blow them out when you leave the room or go to bed.